CaioRovetta15/computer-graphics-task2/README.md

 ### ``glhandler.py``

 Holds all the specific OpenGL settings with the GPU buffer and the window.
-It also sets the key bindings to the game controls.
-And it reads all the Wavefront files and bind all textures.
+Sets the key bindings to the scene controls.
+It also reads all the Wavefront files and bind all textures.